Seabiscuit: An American LegendLest Price :$16.00 Sale Price: $9.41 | |

 While, not to love this book, the story was captivating enough to want to make me read the book next.
 Overall, I must applaud Deborah Harkness, as she did bring his knowledge and realism to the book and Diana.
 Being a Professor of itself, I thought of that MS Harkness did a good job with Diana.
 A discovery of witches delves into a magical world, innovative that you fancy some more.

-Share your thoughts with other Ad customers: most recent customer reviews
+Share your thoughts with other customers: most recent customer reviews